 How do I manually update Google Chrome Extensions?
 Google Chrome is the world’s most popular browser, and it also supports installing extensions (add-ons).
 However, these extension remains outdated still if the developer releases a new version for them.
-Similar to Microsoft Edge browser, Chrome also offers an option to update their extensions, but manually.
+Similar to the Microsoft Edge browser, Chrome also offers an option to update its extensions, but manually.

-> In this gearupwindows article, we will guide you with the steps that will help you to update the extensions in the Chrome browser.
+In this gearupwindows article, we will guide you with the steps that will help you to update the extensions in the Chrome browser.

 How to Update Extensions (add-ons) for Google Chrome?

 To manually update extensions in the Google Chrome browser, use these steps:-

 Step 1.
 Open Google’s Chrome browser.